Gagauz alphabet: Latin alphabet

 On 13 May 1993, the parliament of the Republic of Moldova passed a decision providing for the official adoption of a Latin-script alphabet for the Gagauz language.
 This was subsequently amended in 1996.
-The official Gagauz alphabet adopted is modelled after the modern Turkish alphabet, with the addition of three letters: ä to represent the sound of /[æ]/ (as ə in Azeri); ê to represent the /[ə]/ (schwa) sound, which does not exist in Turkish; and ț or ţ to represent the sound /[ts]/ as in Romanian.
+The official Gagauz alphabet adopted is modelled after the modern Turkish alphabet, with the addition of three letters: ä to represent //æ// (as ə in Azerbaijani); ê to represent //ə// (as ă in Romanian); and ţ to represent //ts// (as ț in Romanian).
 On the other hand, unlike Crimean Tatar, Turkish, and some other Turkic languages, Gagauz does not have the letter ğ, which had become completely silent in the Gagauz language.
 Note that cedillas should be used instead of commas for Ç, Ş, and Ţ for consistency, since C with comma does not exist in Romanian and Turkish uses cedillas for Ç and Ş, although Ț is often seen.

 In their standard order, the letters of the Gagauz alphabet are:

 A, Ä, B, C, Ç, D, E, Ê, F, G, H, I, İ, J, K, L, M, N, O, Ö, P, R, S, Ş, T, Ţ, U, Ü, V, Y, Z.

 Note that dotted and dotless I are separate letters, each with its own uppercase and lowercase form.
 I is the capital form of ı, and İ is the capital form of i.
 The Gagauz alphabet has no q, w or x.
 Instead, those characters are transliterated into Gagauz as k, v and ks, respectively.